-When folding up, ensure that backrests are securely locked in position before driving.
-Failure to do so may result in personal injury or damage to load or vehicle in the event of heavy braking or collision.
+Only drive the vehicle if the backrests are securely locked into position.
+Otherwise there is a risk of personal injury or damage to the load or vehicle in the event of heavy braking or a collision.

 The seat belt of the centre seat could be blocked when the backrest is folded up too quickly.
 To unlock the retractor, push in the seat belt or pull it out by approx. 20 mm and then let go.